 I always say that I am a mother to three sons, a sister to three brothers, a wife to one husband, and an expert on absolutely nothing to do with boys.
 And while it may be true, I have observed some things during my lifetime, and there is much to be said about a father-son relationship.
-It is special and unique.
-A father and son are among the greatest duos there ever was.
-You are truly blessed if you are lucky enough to have that kind of relationship.

-His Sons are Special
+His Sons Are Special

 My husband got a boy the first go around.
 He got one the second and third time, too.
 He is a proud father of three sons and one daughter, and he loves them wholeheartedly.
 Yes, our daughter is his angel and does no wrong in his eyes.
 But there is something so special about those boys.
 His goal in life is to raise them to be strong, confident, faith-filled, loving men.
 And he is doing it every single day.
 Their relationships are all different, but they are equally unique.